 You may have trouble getting a new home mortgage loan for awhile.

-According to Forbes, these programs can lead to negative impact on your ability to qualify for home mortgage loans including refinancing.
+According to Forbes, these programs can lead to negative impact on your ability to qualify for home mortgage loans including refinancing even from the best mortgage refinance lenders in 2020.
 Yes, it’s true that forbearance doesn’t impact your credit score.
 And yet, lenders can see that you took this option.
 They may choose not to support your applications for assistance in the near future as a result.

 Your mortgage may cost you more in the long run.